ycd/toc/README.md

 ```
 Usage: toc [options]
 Options:
 	-p, --path <path>        Path for the markdown file.
 	-a, --append             Append toc after <!--toc-->, or write to stdout.
 	-b, --bulleted           Write as bulleted, or write as numbered list.
 	-s, --skip               Skip the first given number of headers.
+	-d, --depth              Set the number of maximum heading level to be included.
 	-h, --help               Show this message and exit.
 ```

 Add `<!--toc-->`  to your markdown to the place where you want to add Table of Contents.
 That's it.

+Give the markdown file as an input with `-p`, `--path` flags.

 ```
 $ toc -p path/to/markdown.md